-At the beginning of the first century A.D. society was very much patriarchal and women were regarded as little else than chattels.
+At the beginning of the first century A.D. society was very much patriarchal and women played a background role, some were regarded as little else than chattels.
 Of course there were exceptions.
 However Christ changed all that.
 He gave to women a freedom hitherto unknown, expressed so aptly by Paul, "'In Christ there is neither bond nor free, Jew nor Greek, male nor female."
-So it is not surprising that amongst Jesus’ disciples were women – Mark’s Gospel, the first of the Gospel to be written tells us at the crucifixion, "there were also women looking on from a distance."
+So it is not surprising that amongst Jesus’ disciples were women – Mark’s Gospel, the first of the Gospels to be written tells us at the crucifixion, "there were also women looking on from a distance."
 It was this band of women who had provided for Jesus out of their means and who eventually followed Him to Calvary and watched Him dying.
-From Calvary they went to the Tomb to anoint the bruised and battered body of their Lord.
+From Calvary they went to the Tomb to anoint the bruised and battered body of their Lord but had to wait until the Sabbath was over.
 Some of these women we know by name: Mary Magdalen, Salome and Mary, the Mother of James and Joses.
-They were heartbroken when they did not find His body.
+On the Sunday they were heartbroken when they did not find His body.
 However they were rewarded!
 Christ appeared before them.
-It must never be forgotten that the Risen Lord appeared firstly to women, and Mary Magdalen is especially singled out by St. John.
+It must never be forgotten that the Risen Lord appeared firstly to women, and Mary Magdalen is especially singled out in the Johannine Gospel.
 There must have been a reason for Our Lord first revealing Himself to Mary.
-Was it because she loved Him more than anyone else as hinted in the apocryphal gospel of Mary Magdalen.?
-Christ uttering her name, "Mary", has its roots in the parable of the Good Shepherd, the shepherd " calls his own sheep by name " (10.3).
+Was it because she loved Him more than anyone else as hinted in the apocryphal gospel of Mary Magdalen?
+Christ uttering her name, "Mary", has its roots in the parable of the Good Shepherd, the shepherd " calls his own sheep by name " (Jn.
+10.3).
 To this day she has been given the highest honour by the Church Fathers who described her as "the apostle to the apostles".
 What higher honour could she be given?
 In Paul's terms she would be an apostle as she saw the risen Christ (1 Cor.
 9. 1-2).

 Are there other women who are evangelists in the Gospels?
 I think we could see the Samaritan woman in John 4 fulfilling this.
 "Come and see a man who told me all things that ever I did, is not this the Christ?"
 The Samaritans believed her and invited Jesus into their village to listen to his teaching.
-They became believers.
+They became believers (Jn.
+Ch.
+4).

 He also freed women who by the Law were outcasts such as the Phoenician woman suffering from permanent haemorrhaging, or those guilty such as the women taken in adultery.
 One would imagine that these would have become Christ's followers and could have been amongst the women who wept for Him on His way to Golgotha.

-After Pentecost the history of the Church was to spread the news of Christ's crucifixion and resurrection with its offer of redemptive and eternal life for those who repent and are baptised.
+After Pentecost the history of ekklesia was to spread the news of Christ's crucifixion and resurrection with its offer of redemptive and eternal life for those who repent and are baptised into the new creation.
 Surely this was accomplished by both men and women.
 That women were bearers of the Good News after Pentecost was manifested when Saul held arrest warrants for women as well as men who followed the Way in Damascus (9.2).
 Indeed one of the choices offered to women from Christ's teaching was not to marry but to become part of a Christian inclusive community of discipleship in which through Baptism, men and women became brothers and sisters in Christ (syneisactism).

 It is apparent that the earliest gatherings of Christians were in homes.
 From Acts and the Pauline letters it is clear that women were leaders within these gatherings, what we have termed "house-churches".
 In Jerusalem one house-church was the home of Mary, the Mother of John Mark as Peter went there after his miraculous escape from prison (Acts 12.
 12) where "'many were gathered together praying."
 In modern day Turkey and Greece there are other examples of what were undoubtedly "house-churches".
 Probably the first European convert, Lydia (Acts 16.14-15,40) became the leader of the house-church in Phillipi.
 She was obviously a business-woman in the purple dye trade and of some financial means.
 When Paul arrives in Philippi she is already a "God-fearer", indicating that she is a Gentile-woman.
 She is quickly moved by Paul's preaching, which lead to her and members of her household being baptised.
 Afterwards she makes her home available to Paul and other Christians.